Suggested Emphasis: Beautiful church buildings mean nothing if the people who worship there do not serve the Lord.

 When the temple was finished Solomon sent for the priests to go and get the Ark of the Covenant and all of the special furniture that had been in the Tabernacle Tent.
 The priests put the Ark inside the Most Holy Place – inside the new temple.
 They also placed all of the special furniture inside the temple.
 There were special lamp stands, a table, an incense altar and a basin.

 Solomon invited all of the people to come to the temple for a special dedication.
-The celebrations for the temple lasted for two weeks.
+The celebrations for the temple lasted for two weeks (seven days followed by another seven days).
 There were many speeches and special prayers.
 Finally, Solomon told all of the people it was time to go home.

 After everyone had left, the Lord spoke to Solomon, “I am pleased with the temple you have built for me, Solomon.
 Just remember one thing.
 The temple is beautiful and everyone will think of me when they come here.
 As long as you and the people obey me and follow my teachings then the temple will be a wonderful place.
 But if you or the people disobey me then all of the gold and beautiful carvings will be worth nothing.”